 I also added that although we do not see it in this video, he is now able to maintain that social back-and-forth in different emotional states, which is also part of Capacity 4.
 We can still sustain the back-and-forth during when he is upset, which Dr. Davis says indicates that he can receive my co-regulatory support when he is upset.
 I added that even when he can’t, he can come back quickly.
 She says that is great because that means he’s now able to participate in more experiences without having to be shielded from experiences that might make him disruptive for others.

 In the beginning when he’s so excited to play, Dr. Davis says there’s a lot more support from the adult to get going.
-He is calling all the shots and I’m listening using the strategies of A.2 Be responsive, 4.2 Don’t Judge, 2.2 Gaze Tracking (watching his eyes), A.8 Embrace feelings and 2.1 Joint attention (joining him).
+He is calling all the shots and I’m listening encouraging social flow with A.2 Be responsive, 4.2 Don’t Judge, 2.2 Gaze Tracking (watching his eyes), A.8 Embrace feelings and 2.1 Joint attention (joining him).